 Our validations show a proven link to increased revenue, margins and profits for a brand.
 People are prepared to pay double for some products with high Pricing Power.
 We even found that people who can't resist a good bargain are willing to pay 14% more for the brands they consider to be meaningfully different.

-People are not necessarily looking to reduce costs in every aspect of their lifestyle, and as they prioritize, meaningful and different brands will come out on top.
+People are not necessarily looking to reduce costs in every aspect of their lifestyle, and as they prioritise, meaningful and different brands will come out on top.

 So don’t go into sales promotions mode.
 Manage your price increases judiciously.
 Ensure your brand is meaningfully different and demonstrate the value of your brand.